 "It'll be interesting to see how the different houses interact now that the war is over," Luna commented.

 "As long as they have steak and kidney pie, I couldn't care less," Ron groaned, clutching his stomach.

-The friends laughed as they entered the familiar Great Hall, five of them filing over to the Gryffindor table, while Luna made herself comfortable at the Ravenclaw one.
-They rekindled old friendships; Ron and Hermione were particularly popular, but everywhere Harry went, genuine applause erupted.
+Laughing as they entered the familiar Great Hall, the five friends filed over to the Gryffindor table, while Luna made herself comfortable at the Ravenclaw one.
+They rekindled old friendships.
+Ron and Hermione were particularly popular, but everywhere Harry went, genuine applause erupted.

 "It is with unaffected pleasure that I welcome you all back to Hogwarts this year," she began.
 Her usual stern expression was colored with a smile that twitched at the corners of her lips.
 "You will find a great many changes in place.
 Professors Slughorn, Flitwick, and Sprout will continue as Heads of Slytherin, Ravenclaw, and Hufflepuff houses respectively, while Professor Sinistra will be taking over as Head of Gryffindor in my stead."

 Polite applause greeted this statement.
 Many of the younger students remained silent, looking grim rather than excited at the start of term.
 Hermione noticed many of them searching the Great Hall as if they were taking in all possible means of escaping an imminent attacker.
 Considering the horrific events of the previous year, she could not really blame them.
 The Slytherin table was all but silent, and those seated there kept their heads down.

 It looked like it would be an interesting year, for sure.